-On October 31st ghouls and goblins, creatures and strange folk come creeping about the neighborhood seeking favors over trickery.
-This holiday tradition has become known as Halloween.
+On October 31, Halloween brings out the ghouls and goblins, creatures, and strange folk.
+They come creeping about the neighborhood seeking favors over trickery.

-Dating back to an ancient pagan harvest festival marking the end of summer and beckoning the beginning of winter, seasons overlapped during Samhain (pronounced sah-win) and revelers believed the worlds of the living and the dead crossed.
-The living would wear costumes and light bright bonfires to help protect them, allowing them to interact with the spirits.
+The observance dates back to an ancient pagan harvest festival marking the end of summer and the beckoning of winter.
+Seasons overlapped during Samhain (pronounced sah-win), and revelers believed the worlds of the living and the dead crossed.
+The living would wear costumes and light, bright bonfires to help protect them, allowing them to interact with the spirits.

-Similar celebrations honoring the dead took place in Roman traditions which were gradually blended and soon replaced the Celtic ceremonies.
-All Martyrs Day established by Pope Boniface IV in 609 A.D. was eventually moved by Pope Gregory III to November 1 which later became known as All Saint’s Day.
+Similar celebrations honoring the dead took place in Roman traditions, which were gradually blended and soon replaced the Celtic ceremonies.
+However, All Martyrs Day, established by Pope Boniface IV in 609 A.D., was eventually moved by Pope Gregory III to November 1.
+Later, it became known as All Saint’s Day.
 The eve of this celebration became known as All Hallows Eve or Halloween.